Trump scraps Obama policy on protecting oceans, Great Lakes

 AP Environmental Writer

 TRAVERSE CITY, Mich.
-(AP) - President Donald Trump has thrown out a policy devised by his predecessor for protecting U.S. oceans and the Great Lakes, replacing it with a new approach that emphasizes use of the waters to promote economic growth.
+(AP) - President Donald Trump has thrown out a policy devised by his predecessor to protect U.S. oceans and the Great Lakes, replacing it with a new approach that emphasizes use of the waters to promote economic growth.

+Obama said the spill underscored the vulnerability of marine environments.
+He established a council to promote conservation and sustainable use of the waters.

-In his order this week, Trump said he was "rolling back excessive bureaucracy created by the previous administration," saying the Obama council included 27 departments and agencies and over 20 committees, subcommittees and working groups.
+In his order this week, Trump did not mention the Gulf spill.
+He said he was "rolling back excessive bureaucracy created by the previous administration" and depicted the Obama council as bloated, with 27 departments and agencies and over 20 committees, subcommittees and working groups.

+But he said federal agencies could participate in regional partnerships formed by states.
+His administration has encouraged a "cooperative federalism" approach that shifts more responsibility to state governments.

-Trump's order downplays environmental protection, saying it would ensure that regulations and management decisions don't get in the way of responsible use by industries that "employ millions of Americans, advance ocean science and technology, feed the American people, transport American goods, expand recreational opportunities and enhance America's energy security."
+Trump's order downplays environmental protection, saying the change would ensure that regulations and management decisions don't get in the way of responsible use by industries that "employ millions of Americans, advance ocean science and technology, feed the American people, transport American goods, expand recreational opportunities and enhance America's energy security."

+In another reversal of Obama policy, Trump earlier this year called for opening most coastal waters to offshore oil and gas drilling, drawing fierce opposition from many coastal states.
+His administration also is stepping up federal leases for offshore wind energy development.

+"Domestic energy production from federal waters strengthens the nation's security and reduces reliance on imported energy," Trump said in his order, which also mentioned shipping, fishing and recreation as among industries standing to benefit from his plan.

-"In another attempt to reverse progress made under President Obama, the Trump administration is recklessly tossing aside responsible ocean management and stewardship," said Arian Rubio of the League of Conservation Voters.
+"In another attempt to reverse progress made under President Obama, the Trump administration is recklessly tossing aside responsible ocean management and stewardship," said Arian Rubio, legislative associate for the League of Conservation Voters.

-Jack Belcher of the pro-industry National Ocean Policy Coalition said the new approach would remove "a significant cloud of uncertainty" for marine industries.

 U.S. Rep. Rob Bishop, a Republican and chairman of the House Natural Resources Committee, said Trump's approach would "help the health of our oceans and ensure local communities impacted by ocean policy have a seat at the table."